 Find landscapers, fastPost a task

 Landscaping services unfortunately don’t have a set price, so it can be difficult to gauge just how much you’ll need to budget until you get an estimate.
+In order to get a fair price, shop around with different service providers, and compare their prices to their referrals and reviews.
 For a project that can have a major impact on your home’s appearance and value, it’s never a good idea to sacrifice quality for cost.

-Landscaping can be a great way to add curb appeal and value to your home before you sell.
+Landscaping can be a great way to add curb appeal and real value to your home before you sell.
 However, you’ll want to work with your realtor and do some research on current home trends to determine features that are most important to buyers in your area.
-Not only do you want to add aesthetic features, such as a patio and shade trees, you might also want to include money-saving or “green” features, such as solar-powered outdoor lighting or an efficient sprinkler system.
+Not only do you want to add aesthetic features, such as a patio and shade trees, you may also want to include money-saving or “green” features such as solar-powered outdoor lighting or an efficient sprinkler system.